 As you expand your research material and outline notes into sentences, you will also begin to package those sentences into larger units-paragraphs-that follow a standard, familiar structure that enables readers to easily follow their content and locate key information at a glance.
 If a sentence communicates a complete thought, a paragraph communicates a topic comprised of a few thoughts coherently collected together in an organized sequence.
-(Paragraphs themselves assemble to form larger units of meaning, such as sections in a report, as we shall see in §7.3-4, or chapters in a book, as you can see in this one, so paragraphs represent an intermediate level of organization in larger documents.)
+(Paragraphs themselves assemble to form larger units of meaning such as sections in a report, or chapters in a book as you can see in this one, so paragraphs represent an intermediate level of organization in larger documents.)
 Whether your message is a long one made of many paragraphs or just one paragraph fired off in an email, organizing paragraphs helps you clarify your thoughts to both yourself and your reader.